Virtual Dating Help: Profile Review & Feedback (Photo Analysis, Written Bio & Messaging, Wardrobe Advice, Dating App

 Context.
 Some photos will do better on an app like Tinder vs an app like Coffee Meets Bagel.
 Whether you are on the fast track for a long-term relationship or looking for something casual, it is important you know how to market yourself and understand what your photos signal.

-Photofeeler will only provide scores based on existing photos, it cannot provide guidance on how to take photos going forward and how to round out your profile to complement existing photos.
 For those seeking feedback on their profiles, are new to online dating and need help to create a profile or those that are unable to meet me here in San Francisco or during my travels to New York, Chicago, Los Angeles, Portland, Seattle and Boston I offer online dating profile critiques virtually.
-The price depends on number of profiles, photos, social media as well as amount of information available from which to draw from.
-Introductory rates range from $75-$125 for a limited time (prices will go up on December 1st, 2019).
+(You can read more about me in the news as well as reviews here).
+Introductory rates start at $175 (up to two dating profiles) for a limited time (prices will go up on December 1st, 2019).
 FYI, all dating photo packages include this comprehensive review.

 To get started I will need: